fastly/compute-js-opentelemetry/examples/named-logging-example/README.md

-# Basic Example of OpenTelemetry Instrumentation and Tracing on Compute@Edge using a Fastly Named Log Provider
+# Basic Example of OpenTelemetry Instrumentation and Tracing on Compute using a Fastly Named Log Provider

 This is a very simple demo of capturing trace data using a Fastly named log provider.
 This demo has been tested with the New Relic OTLP logging endpoint